rya-sge/access-denied/_posts/2023-09-27-gas-optimization.md

 Since Solidity 0.8.0, all arithmetic operations revert on over- and underflow by default.

-This verifications add additional opcode and increase the gas cost of the transaction.
+This verification adds additional opcode and increase the gas cost of the transaction.

-If you are absolutely sure that an underflow/overflow will never happen you can wrap your operation inside an unchecked block.
+If you are absolutely sure that an underflow/overflow will never happen, you can wrap your operation inside an unchecked block.

 Example from the documentation